tinymce/tinymce-docs/enterprise/tiny-comments.md

 * [Comments 1.0]({{site.baseurl}}/plugins/comments/comments_1.0/)
 * [Comments 2.0]({{site.baseurl}}/plugins/comments/comments_2.0/)

-## Collaborate on your projects within your content
+### Collaborate on your projects within your content

 Comments offers the following primary functionality:

 * A **user interface** to collaborate on content by creating and replying to comments.
-* A way to control the delete operation on a comment/comment thread if you want to remove it from your content.
+* A way to control the delete operation on a comment or a comment thread if you want to remove it from your content.

-## Primary Comments Functions
+### Primary Comments Functions

 The Tiny Comments plugin allows the user to perform the following functions: